Solomon Juneau

 Solomon Laurent Juneau, or Laurent-Salomon Juneau (August 9, 1793 – November 14, 1856) was a French Canadian fur trader, land speculator, and politician who helped found the city of Milwaukee, Wisconsin.
-He was born in Repentigny, Quebec, Canada to François and (Marie-)Thérèse Galarneau Juneau.
-His cousin was Joseph Juneau, who founded the city of Juneau, Alaska.
+He was born in Repentigny, Quebec, to François and (Marie-)Thérèse Galarneau Juneau.
+Joseph Juneau, the founder of the city of Juneau, Alaska, was a cousin of Solomon Juneau.

 Biography

 After landing at Fort Michilimackinac in 1816, Juneau worked as a clerk in the fur trade before becoming an agent for the American Fur Company in Milwaukee.
 He had been summoned to the Milwaukee area by Jacques Vieau, a French-Canadian fur trader and the first permanent white settler in Milwaukee, Wisconsin.
-In 1818 Jacques Vieau hired Solomon Juneau, based on the accounting prowess Juneau had become known for, and Juneau's reputation for being able to deal well with the local native Americans.
+In 1818 Jacques Vieau hired Juneau, based on the accounting prowess Juneau had become known for, and his reputation for being able to deal well with the local native Americans.
 Juneau later married one of Vieau's daughters, Josette, and went on to found what was to become the City of Milwaukee.

 Juneau settled an area east of the Milwaukee River called Juneautown (present-day East Town) in 1818, which later joined with George H. Walker's Walker's Point and Byron Kilbourn's Kilbourntown (present-day Westown) to incorporate the City of Milwaukee.
 With Juneau came his personal cook Joe Oliver, a Black Catholic believed to have been the first African American in Milwaukee history.

 In 1831, Juneau began learning English and set in motion the naturalization and citizenship process.
 By 1835, he was selling plots of land in Juneautown.
 He built Milwaukee's first store and first inn, and was recognized for his leadership among newcomers to Milwaukee.
 In 1837 he started the Milwaukee Sentinel, which would become the oldest continuously operating business in Wisconsin.
-He was the first mayor of Milwaukee from 1846 until 1847, and was appointed its first Postmaster.
+He was the first mayor of Milwaukee from 1846 until 1847, and was appointed its first postmaster.
 Solomon Juneau High School, built in 1932, is named after him.
 The school is located at 6415 West Mount Vernon Avenue in Milwaukee.
 The hour bell in the clock tower of the Milwaukee City Hall, installed in 1896, is also named after him.